Gustaf-C/anki-chinese-support-3/README.md

 # Chinese Support 3

-Chinese Support 3 is an Anki 23.10-compatible version of the [original](https://github.com/ttempe/chinese-support-addon) and the [redux version](https://github.com/luoliyan/chinese-support-redux) Chinese Support add-on, although it should work with earlier versions as well.
+Chinese Support 3 is an Anki 23.10-compatible version of the [original](https://github.com/ttempe/chinese-support-addon) Chinese Support add-on and its [redux version](https://github.com/luoliyan/chinese-support-redux), although it should work with earlier versions as well.
 It offers a number of features that streamline the process of creating flashcards for learning Chinese.
 Some of the features had stopped working, and after taking my time to get these back going I thought that I might as well publish it for others to use.

 Please note that the add-on is still in beta and is sometimes shipped in an unstable state.
 Please upgrade with each new release and report any issues on GitHub.
 The automated test suite is a work-in-progress, so I still rely heavily on user reports to supplement my own manual testing.

-**Important Notes**
+## Important Notes

+- **If you have previously downloaded corrupted TTS sound files with the redux addon, these need to be removed and downloaded again for the sound to work.**
 - If you find that a field is not filling at all, please check [config.json](https://github.com/luoliyan/chinese-support-redux/blob/master/chinese/config.json) for the complete list of valid field names.
 For those migrating from an older version of the add-on, you will need to rename any definition fields to `English`, `German` or `French`, depending on what you want.
 - If tone colours are not showing, ensure that the styling section of the template contains the following CSS: